pahlisch/pahlisch/README.md

 - ⚡ Fun fact: ...
 -->

-About me:

-Hello there, I've been working as a Prodct Owner for the past five years and I am now exploring the beautiful world of data science and AI.
+I've been working as a Prodct Owner for the past five years and I am now exploring the beautiful world of data science and AI.

 I'm currently working on fleshing out my github profile :) Look forward to more code in the near future.